Prepaid gas and electricity

 To move off prepay, nearly all suppliers require you to have paid any outstanding debt on your energy account and be credit scored, so they can see if there's a risk you won't repay.
 Of the big names, only EDF says it won't credit check you, though it does require you to pay off any debt first.

-If you think that's worthwhile, or perhaps you want to switch so you don't have to worry about topping up your meters, it could still be worth doing – though make sure you pay by monthly direct debit, as paying on receipt of bills is more expensive than a prepayment.
+Or perhaps you just want to switch so you don't have to worry about topping up your meters – though make sure you pay by monthly direct debit, as paying on receipt of bills is much more expensive than prepayment.

 Renting?
 You'll need your landlord's permission to switch meter